holmwell/circle-blvd/server/front-end/Readme.md

-## circle-blvd front-end
+## circle-tasks front-end

-The "front end" of the Circle Blvd server is basically an HTML / web client.
+The "front end" of the Circle Tasks server is basically an HTML / web client.

 The `views` folder contains server-side templates.